ddreddick1029/genome-sequencing/README.md

 We will utilize Python to:

-- count the number of the nucleotides throughout the files
+- :white_check_mark: count the number of the nucleotides throughout the files
-- count the number of each nucleotide line by line (did not complete, would construct code but would only print 10k lines)
+- :white_check_mark: count the number of each nucleotide line by line (did not complete, would construct code but would only print 10k lines)
-- find the percentage of appearances of each nucleotide
+- :negative_squared_cross_mark: find the percentage of appearances of each nucleotide
-- construct a bar chart to illustrate the results
+- :white_check_mark: construct a bar chart to illustrate the results